Download: MP3 (51.9 MB)

 - 19:24 Watch out for this one because it’s a trap.

-- 19:40 What’s more immediately gratifying when you’re feeling stuck than going at looking at what other people have made?
+- 19:40 What’s more immediately gratifying when you’re feeling stuck than going and looking at what other people have made?
 It’s a short term feel-good emotion.
 It’s a shot of dopamine, and you might try to convince yourself that you’re really doing good for your project, but really you’re just sinking a bunch of time.

 - 20:57 Inspiration is something we should always be acquiring.
 Don’t go looking for inspiration when you’re stuck.